brotkrueml/schema/README.md

 #### Remarks About The Special Arguments

-The dash as a suffix in the view helper argument signals that the argument is not an official one (-as, -specificType) or has a special meaning (-id transforms to @id).
+The dash as a suffix in the view helper argument signals that the argument is not an official schema.org property (-as, -specificType) or has a special meaning (-id transforms to @id).
 So there should be no collisions with future properties of the schema.org vocabulary.